Thanks for visiting Free Tours by Foot New York!

 Duration: Approximately 6 hours.
 There will be a break for lunch and a short refreshment break in the afternoon.

-When: @10am Mondays, Tuesdays, Fridays, and Saturdays.
-View our full Calendar for the most up to date availability.
+When: @10am Tuesdays & Fridays. @10am Mondays & Saturdays as well May through August.
+View our full calendar for the most up to date availability.

 Cost: This tour is free to take, and you get to decide what, if anything, the tour was worth when it’s done.
 A name-your-own-price tour is a tour for anyone’s budget.